CodeYourFuture/JavaScript-Core-1-Coursework-Week1/README.md

 # Coursework

-Like learning a musical instrument, programming requires daily practice.
+Like learning a musical instrument, programming requires daily training.

 The exercises are split into two folders: `mandatory` and `extra`.
 All homework in the `mandatory` section **must** be completed for homework by the following lesson.